 Note – the color of the thin horizontal bar beneath the title bar indicates connection status – red for disconnected and green for connected.
 You will also feel a short vibration when your active connection gets disconnected.

 Using Wireless Mouse

-Once the connection with the server is made, you can use the AndroMouse touchpad as a mouse pad.
-Use the touch pad as you would use a laptop’s mouse pad.
-You can tap on the touchpad to send a click signal or use the mouse buttons below the touchpad to send click signals to your computer.
-Here is the list of signals that you can send using the touchpad, scroll bar and the mouse buttons.
+Move your single finger around the touchpad area as you would move a physical mouse over a mousepad.
+You can tap on the touchpad to send a click signal or use the mouse buttons below the touchpad to send respective click signals to your computer.
+Here is the list of various ways you can send signals using the touchpad, scroll bar and the mouse buttons.